 How to Choose Your Solar Retailer

-In order to avoid becoming a “solar orphan” left with a faulty system and worthless warranties, it pays to do some research and choose your solar supplier wisely.
+Avoid the risks of cheap solar an do not become “solar orphan” left with a faulty system and worthless warranties.
+Do some research and choose your solar supplier wisely.
 Ask the following questions:

 - Are they a reputable retailer with over 10 years history that can back up the long-term warranties?